 Alternative Wet-room Designs

-To create a wet-room with sheet vinyl flooring, Marmox ShowerStone should be used instead of Showerlay.
+To create a wet-room design with sheet vinyl flooring, Marmox ShowerStone should be used instead of Showerlay.
 This product provides exceptional resistance to point loading and can be supplied with a vinyl compatible drain.

 Another alternative is to fit a Marmox Decotray, our luxurious, imitation stone formers with a non-slip surface.
 These stylish barrier-free sloping formers can be incorporated within a tiled floor as a direct replacement for a Showerlay.